 Nigella seeds have a slightly spicy taste, rather pungent, with herbaceous, somewhat bitter notes reminiscent of a mixture of oregano and pepper.
 It does not overwhelm, but its aromatic profile is perceptible when chewed.
 And it offers a lot of play when combined with other spices or fresh herbs in the kitchen.

 They are a good substitute for the typical sesame seed dressing.
 Whose sweet taste is not always interesting in savory dishes.
-They can be ground to create aromatic blends with mustard seeds, cumin, fennel, paprika, cardamom or thyme.
+They can remain ground to create aromatic blends with mustard seeds, cumin, fennel, paprika, cardamom, or thyme.

 It gains a lot in flavor as a dressing by enhancing its herbaceous and spicy notes with an acid.
 For example, fresh lime or lemon juice or zest.
 Coriander leaves or some vinegar.
-It is excellent to enrich vinaigrettes and salad dressings.
-To infuse olive oil or crown dishes based on eggs, avocado or yoghurt sauce and fresh cheeses.
+It is excellent for enriching vinaigrettes and salad dressings.
+To infuse olive oil or crown dishes based on eggs, avocado, yogurt sauce, and fresh cheeses.

-These black cumin seeds can be purchase in specialize spice stores or specific Indian cuisine stores alone or as part of different mixtures.
-Like any other spice.
-They should be store in an airtight container, in a cool, dry place, away from sources of heat or strong odours.
+These black cumin seeds can remain purchased in specialized spice stores or specific Indian cuisine stores alone or as part of different mixtures, like any other spice.
+They should remain stored in an airtight container, in a cool, dry place, away from sources of heat or strong odors.

 Also Read: 9 Amla Juice Benefits That Will Make You Drink It